 - Learn to play musical instruments- I love music but playing a musical instrument is not always easy.
 Common saying says “practice makes you perfect”.
 Use this lockdown to gave you a break and learn to play a musical instrument.
 My husband likes playing the piano and I like playing the guitar.
 What we did is trying to synchronize so we can make a nice outcome.
 It is enjoyable.

-- Stream to your favourite music- Lots of music available on youtube can be download on your phone.
-Just use a converter, paste the link of the video, and convert it to mp3 and you can get your favourite song.
+- Stream to your favorite music- Lots of music available on youtube can be download on your phone.
+Just use a converter, paste the link of the video, and convert it to mp3 and you can get your favorite song.
 This is good if you have plenty of space on your phone.
 Another option is streaming it online using Spotify apps.
-Download the apps and you’ll get access to all your favourite songs.
+Download the apps and you’ll get access to all your favorite songs.

 I always prepared my go-bag even before this COVID-19 pandemic.
 We’re encouraged to be ready at all times.
 Because of that, I and my husband stocked up foods that will last for a long time.
 Below are some of them.

 - Potatoes- Potatoes can last for up to 3 months to 4 months if they are kept in a dark place within 40°F. Separate it from food that emits gas like apple and onion.
 Doing so will prevent the potato from ripening and rotting.
 Before the lockdown, we got the chance to get a bag of potatoes.
 We chose Agria Potatoes because they are good for fries, mashed, roasted, baking, and more.
 You can make different recipes using a potato.
 Many prefer sweet potato because it is more healthy.